Killion will begin her OSU career for coach Colin Carmichael's squad in 2013

 Carmichael has been at OSU since the inception of the women's soccer program in the fall of 1996, and he continues to help lead Cowgirl soccer to new heights and a spot among the nation's elite.

-OSU is in the midst of the most successful stretch of seasons in program history, and as the program enters its 17th season, the Cowgirls are looking to build on the greatest season in its history in Carmichael's eightth year at the helm.
+OSU is in the midst of the most successful stretch of seasons in program history, and as the program enters its 18th season, the Cowgirls are looking to build on the greatest season in its history in Carmichael's ninth year at the helm.

-Carmichael, who served as OSU's co-head coach with Karen Hancock during the 2005 and 2006 seasons, is 116-29-19 during his seven-year tenure as the Cowgirls' head coach, compiling a winning percentage of .765.
-He has led the Cowgirls to six consecutive appearances in the NCAA Women's Soccer Championship (2006-11), and after advancing to the second round four-straight years, the Cowgirls made back-to-back trips to the Elite Eight in 2010 and 2011.
+Carmichael, who served as OSU's co-head coach with Karen Hancock during the 2005 and 2006 seasons, is 127-35-22 during his eight-year tenure as the Cowgirls' head coach, compiling a winning percentage of .750.
+He led the Cowgirls to six consecutive appearances in the NCAA Women's Soccer Championship from 2006-11, and after advancing to the second round four-straight years, the Cowgirls made back-to-back trips to the Elite Eight in 2010 and 2011.

-The Cowgirls have also been a dominant force in the Big 12 Conference under Carmichael as they are the four-time defending league champion.
+The Cowgirls have also been a dominant force in the Big 12 Conference under Carmichael as they captured four consecutive league titles from 2008-11.
 OSU won the regular season title in 2008, captured the Big 12 Soccer Championship title in 2009 and 2010 and claimed another regular season championship in 2011.

 The 2011 campaign ranks as the best in program history as OSU won a school record 22 games, highlighted by a record 21-game unbeaten streak.
 During that span, the Cowgirls were 19-0-2 and had a stretch in which they notched 15 consecutive wins.

 The run to the Big 12 championship saw OSU finish 6-0-2 in league play.
 After falling in the title game of the conference tourney, the Cowgirls reeled off three-straight wins in the NCAA Championship before falling to top-ranked and eventual national champion Stanford.